PrithviRajKC123/Prithviraj-K-C/README.md

 # 💫 About Me:
-Currently doin B-tech in CSE at PES University!!!!
+Currently doing B-tech in CSE at PES University!!!!

 ## 🌐 Socials: